Mel Buttle: Television

 Buttle has appeared on The Circle, The Project, The Weekly with Charlie Pickering, Tractor Monkeys, This Week Live, Good News Week, Celebrity Name Game, Show Me the Movie!, Patriot Brains and Hughesy, We Have a Problem.

 Buttle first appeared on Network Ten's The 7PM Project in 2010 as a Metro Whip reporter.
 In the same year, she covered the 2010 federal election for Network Ten's program The Circle.
 She has appeared in both season one and two of ABC's Tractor Monkeys as a panellist.
-She has also performed stand up comedy on the Comedy Channel and ABC2's Comedy Up Late.
+She has also performed stand-up comedy on the Comedy Channel and ABC2's Comedy Up Late.
 Buttle appeared weekly as a live correspondent on Network Ten's This Week Live and often reports for the "Metro Whip" on The Project.
 Along with Ray Matsen, Buttle co-wrote the comedy mini series titled Fruit Unit for Network Ten, in which she also appeared.

-In July 2015, Buttle and Claire Hooper were announced as the hosts of the second season of The Great Australian Bake Off, which began airing on LifeStyle Food in October.
-The series returned for a third season in October 2016, and a fourth season in January 2018.
+In July 2015, Buttle and Claire Hooper were announced as the hosts of the second season of The Great Australian Bake Off, alongside new judges Matt Moran and Maggie Beer.
+The show began airing on LifeStyle Food in October.
+The series returned for a third season in October 2016, followed by a fourth season in January 2018, and then a fifth season in 2019.
+The show was renewed for a sixth season which aired in January 2022 after a two-year hiatus.
+In late 2022, it was announced that Buttle would be leaving the show as well as fellow host Claire Hooper and both judges, Maggie Beer and Matt Moran.
+She was replaced by New Zealand comedian Cal Wilson.

-In 2021, Buttle was on the panel show Patriot Brains.
+In January 2021, Buttle was announced as a contestant on the seventh season of Network 10's I'm a Celebrity...Get Me Out of Here!
+Australia.
+However, on Day 4, she withdrew from the series making her the first celebrity to leave the jungle.
+Later that year, she was on the panel show Patriot Brains.

+In February 2024, Buttle was a contestant on the third series of Taskmaster Australia.